RoadieHQ/marketing-site/content/docs/sentry-token/index.md

 description: How to create a Sentry Token with permissions for use in Backstage.
 ---

+## Introduction

+In order to use the Backstage Sentry plugin with Roadie, you must securely provide Roadie with an API key which it can use to access the Sentry API.

+## Steps

 1. Create an internal application in the Sentry UI.
 Do this at the organization level, rather than the personal level.

 2. Give the application a name and a Webhook URL.